CESNET/metacentrum-user-docs/docs/software/search-soft/index.md

 1. Look at the list of selected software either [sorted alphabetically](/software/alphabet/) or [by field of interest](/software/sw-list/amber).
 2. Use `module avail` command as described [on this page](#modules).
 3. Go through software prepared as [containers](#containers).
-4. Check whether your software is included in any of [managed services](#services).

 !!! tip
     No luck?
-The consult [how to install new (version of) software](http://localhost:8080/software/install-software/#general-options) either locally or system-wide.
+The consult [how to install new (version of) software](/software/install-software) either locally or system-wide.

 ## Modules